darkreactions/platipus/README.md

 * Vincent Yu [@vjmoriarty](https://github.com/vjmoriarty)

 ## To Be Continued...
+- [ ] Make sure PLATIPUS and non-meta models are storing their performance metrics in the same structure to cv_statistics.pkl
+- [ ] Fine tune all non-meta models.
+- [ ] Post process fine tuning information.
+- [ ] Update plot.py to incorporate the current model line-up.
 - [ ] Implement the testing branch of the dataset.
 - [ ] Implement the testing portion of the non-meta models.